Category Archives: British Royals

 Portrait by Philip de Laszlo, 1915; Source: The de Laszlo Archive Trust

 Louise was widowed in 1914 when her husband passed away after a lengthy illness.
 He had been ill for several years, suffering from what is now believed to have been Alzheimer’s Disease.
 During these years, Louise devoted herself to caring for her husband.
 Despite the sometimes distant relationship between the two, she was truly devastated at the loss of her beloved husband.
 She would go on to survive him by more than 25 years.
-During this time, she remained an active member of the royal family, taking part in official events and maintaining contact with many of her patronages and charities.
+During this time, she remained an active member of the royal family, participating in official events and maintaining contact with many of her patronages and charities.
 By the mid-1930s, her health was declining.
-She made her last public appearance at an Exhibition in 1937, however, she was unable to attend the coronation of her great-nephew, King George VI that May.
+She made her last public appearance at an Exhibition in 1937, however, she was unable to attend the coronation of her great-nephew King George VI that May.
 She spent her remaining years at Kensington Palace, living in her apartments next door to her sister Beatrice.
 She was very close with her great-nephew The Duke of Kent and his wife, Princess Marina of Greece.

 The Duchess of Argyll, 1933